Contrast-Security-OSS/docs/content/admin/sys_settings/ConfigureHTTPS.md

 ````
 You can configure the `ajp.port` setting to reflect the port on which you'd like the server to listen for incoming connections.
 In some cases, you might want to also disable the `http.enabled` and `https.enabled` options.

 The `ajp.secret` setting can be configured with a non-null, non-zero length value.
 This is not required if `secretRequired` is configured to `false`.
 Request workers are required to have the secret keyword; otherwise, the requests are rejected.
-The workers must provide a matching value, or the request will be rejected irrespective of the setting of `secretRequired`.
+The workers must provide a matching value, or the request will be rejected regardless of the setting of `secretRequired`.

 After updating the *server.properties* file, restart the Contrast server service for the changes to take effect.